tchambon/LabelMyTextWidget/README.md

 # LabelMyTextWidget

-LabelMyTextWidget is a iPythonWidget to quickly label text data.
+LabelMyTextWidget is an iPythonWidget to quickly label text data.

 This goal of this project is to speed up and simplify the process of manual labeling.